pantheon-systems/decoupled-kit-js/CONTRIBUTING.md

 the following criteria:

 - The export must be written in TypeScript.
-- The `DecoupledKitGenerator` type takes in a generic which should extend `DefaultAnswers`.
-  - If the generator uses a custom answer type, define it in the generator and name it `{PascalCaseGeneratorName}Answers`
-- It must allow prompts to be skipped by passing in named command line arguments.
-This should be handled by `main()` automatically.
+- The `DecoupledKitGenerator` type takes in up to two generics – One for the expected type of the `inquirer` prompts, and another for any arbitrary data that the generator needs to pass to the templates.
+See [Example Generator](#example-generator) for a detailed example.
+- It must assume any prompt is skippable with a CLI argument that matches the prompt name.
 - It should use the `addWithDiff` action to write new files.
-- Arbitrary data required for the generator that is not user provided is defined in the `data` object in the generator
+- Arbitrary data required for the generator that is not user provided is defined in the `data` object in the generator.
 - The filename should be `{skewer-case-generator-name}.generator.ts`.
 - The generator is imported to `/src/generators/index.ts` and added to the `decoupledKitGenerators` array.
+- Add-on generators should have the `addon` field set to `true`.

+### Add-on Generators

+Add-on generators are meant to add some functionality or feature to an existing project, or a project that is being generated.
+Add-ons should work when called with a project generator, or by itself if the `outDir` contains a valid project.
+The only difference in the code for an add-on is the exported generator contains the `addon` field set to `true`.

+One caveat to keep in mind when writing an add-on: templates that exist with the same path in both an add-on and a project generator will favor the add-on.
+Meaning, if there are two generators being run and both have an `src/example/index.ts.hbs`, the add-on's `src/example/index.ts` will be the one rendered.

 ### Adding Partials

-[Handlebars Partials](https://handlebarsjs.com/guide/#partials) should be used when possible.
+[Handlebars Partials](https://handlebarsjs.com/guide/#partials) should be used when possible to reduce duplication of code across multiple files.
 Partials must be added to the `create-pantheon-decoupled-kit/src/templates/partials` directory in order to be automatically registered to the handlebars instance.

 ### Adding Custom Actions